 A recent study showed that subject lines with the recipient’s name increased the chances of the email being opened by nearly 50%.
 It’s an easy way to get the point across that this email is personal and relevant to them.

-If you don’t feel comfortable using their name yet, try to add something personal and relevant to them in your subject line.
+If you don’t feel comfortable using their name yet, especially if they are a complete stranger, try to add something personal and relevant to them in your subject line.
 For example, you could use the title of a recent publication they wrote for or mention a common interest you share.